mattimustang/zola-grayscale/README.md

 Every section and subsection of the page has a template `{% block %}` that you can override with your own content.

-Start by creating your own site `templates/index.html` with the following
+Start by copying `themes/zola-grayscale/contact.toml` and `themes/zola-grayscale/navigation.toml` to your site root folder.

-contents:
+Then create your own site `templates/index.html` with the following contents:

 ```html
 {% extends "zola-grayscale/templates/index.html" %}